HewlettPackard/oneview-chef/.github/ISSUE_TEMPLATE.md

 [What do you *expect* to happen after taking the steps above?]

 ### Actual Result
 [What *actually* happens after the steps above?
-Include error output or a link to a gist.]
+Include error output or a link to a gist]